prjemian/specdomain/specdomain/src/specdomain/test/test_doc.rst

    This is a standard SPEC macro definition.

+.. spec:def:: def_function(arguments)

+   :param str arguments: named argument(s) to this function

 .. spec:rdef:: rdef_macro content

    This is a SPEC macro definition with symbols that are evaluated only at run-time.

-.. spec:cdef:: cdef(macro_name, [content, groupname, [flags]])
+.. spec:cdef:: cdef("cdef_macro", "content", "cdef_part", flags)

-   :param str macro_name: one-word name (quoted string) for this macro chain
+   :param str cdef_macro: one-word name (quoted string) for this macro chain
    :param str content: SPEC code to be inserted (typically a single macro)
-   :param str groupname: name of organizational group
+   :param str cdef_part: name for this part of the chained macro
    :param str flags: see the manual

 SPEC Variables